What Is Conservation Framing?

 How To Properly Hang Your Artwork

 or light strips that affix to the wall or the frame itself) or subtle (using room lamps strategically placed to give ample

 direct light to the piece).
-When using spotlights, be careful not to create shadows by using strong lights on
+When using spotlights, be careful not to create shadows by using strong lights on a deep frame.

 Location, Location, Location

-in the room.
-If you are hanging the art in a room where more time is spent seated than standing, "eye-level" should
+If you are hanging the art in a room where more time is spent seated than standing, "eye-level" should be lower.

 than content, and the art can be enjoyed up close and personal.
-Larger, "atmospheric" pieces require more
+Larger, "atmospheric" pieces require more room for

-as though they belong together.
+they belong together.
 Select frame styles that are compatible, and matting styles that will work together and create a balanced,

-in a group is to place the entire layout on the floor.
+is to place the entire layout on the floor.
 This will allow you to get a sense of how the grouping will look on the wall,

 allow for adjustments and accurate measurements.
-Another way is to cut out paper patterns of each framed item and
+Another way is to cut out paper patterns of each framed item and tape lightly

 Framing Done With Pride"